danisaza/nice-filter/README.md

 Also, the hook assumes that you'll provide it a bunch of data right now, and all the filtering is done client-side - which is not particularly useful in a real-world setting.
 It would be nice to have different "modes" that the caller can use: one where the hook never touches your data, one where it does all data fetching / filtering for you, etc.

-### Adding testing
+### Adding more testing

-This is relatively complex code and would definitely benefit from some tests.
+This is relatively complex code and would definitely benefit from more tests.

 ## Usage / setup